christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Endnotes (Chapter 4.3)

 (a) The name of Levi (son of Jacob) bears a striking resemblance to Leviathan, a mystical serpent mentioned in the Old Testament books of Job, Psalms, and Isaiah.
-The Levites were Saka/Scythians which is where the name Satan in the bible comes from after Flavian/J1/J2 Cohanim Jewish revision.
 The serpent in later biblical texts conflate this serpent with Satan (in Revelation 12, Satan is explicitly named "that old serpent" who makes war against God's people before being cast down").
+The Levites were Saka/Scythians which is where the name Satan in the bible comes from after Flavian/J1/J2 Cohanim Jewish revision.\
+(b) J1/J2 are low neanderthal admixture, while Levite R1a has high neanderthal admixture [^12].
+Neanderthal admixture is a signal of the Dragon Caste.
 (b) The neanderthal-human hybrids are the basis of the Nepilim in the bible (hybrids of imposing size and strength)

 **5 Rome On the Bosphorus River**